 \section{Open Problems}

-\subsubsection{Unifying Feature Attribution and Explanations}
+\subsection{Unifying Feature Attribution and Explanations}

 Attribution and explanation methods can be complementary.
-For example, as \citet{ce_survey} point out that explanations need to emphasize what should remain the same \emph{in addition} to what should change in order to achieve a desired outcome.
+For example, as \citet{ce_survey} point out that explanations need to emphasize what should remain the same \emph{in addition} to what should change to achieve the desired outcome.

 Imagine an ML model used for loan prediction that uses \say{income} and \say{years of employment} as inputs.
 The ML model rejected the loan request of an individual and recommended an increase in \say{income}.
-Therefore, the individual changed their job and their feature \say{years of employment} was reset to zero.
+Therefore, the individual changed their job, and their feature \say{years of employment} was reset to zero.
 Despite the increase in \say{income} the model still rejected the loan request since it did not specify that the other feature should not change.

-Having access to causal attribution scores may prevent such situations: a low score for the feature 'years of employment' would inform the individual that changing its value should not cause any interference for the desired outcome.
+Having access to causal attribution scores may prevent such situations: a low score for the feature ``years of employment'' would inform the individual that changing its value should not cause any interference with the desired outcome.
 First steps towards combining both approaches can be found in \cite{kommiya2021towards, galhotra2021feature, albini2021counterfactual,local_explanations_necessity_sufficiency,watson2022rational}.

 \citet{recourse_cannot_be_robust} interpret a counterfactual explanation $\xce$ as attributions that describe a perturbation of $\xf$.
 Since the differences between $\xf$ and $\xce$ can be interpreted as the changes needed to flip the class, we can regard $\varphi_f = \xce - \xf$ as the attribution vector.